t-ginnis/SIGMA_docs/docs/source/tutorials.rst

 * ``ratio_to_be_shown`` - the proportion of points in latent space to plot - for datasets containing many points, the interactive widget may run slowly.
 This can be improved by reducing the number of points in the plot, by setting ``ratio_to_be_shown`` to 0.5 for example.
 * ``n_colours`` The number of colours to show in the widget.
 These are the colours which can be quickly chosen for recolouring clusters, though it is also always possible to define custom colours.

+Running the above cell should produce a widget like the one shown here: